Alan Colmes Wife, Jocelyn Elise Crowley, And Family React To Fox Anchor’s Death

 — Bloustein School (@blousteinschool) August 7, 2015

 You may recognize the Crowley name because of Jocelyn’s sister, Monica Crowley.
-Monica was on the fast track to be appointed to President Donald Trump’s National Security Council as a Deputy National Security advisor in the role of the senior director of strategic communications.
-However, allegations of plagiarism from CNN and Politico on her Ph.D. dissertation and 2012 book, What the (Bleep) Just Happened?I, derailed her career, forcing her to withdraw her bid on January 16, 2017.
+Monica was on the fast track to a position on President Donald Trump’s National Security Council as a Deputy National Security adviser in the role of the senior director of strategic communications.
+However, allegations of plagiarism from CNN and Politico on her Ph.D. dissertation and 2012 book, What the (Bleep) Just Happened?, derailed her career, forcing her to withdraw her nomination on January 16, 2017.

 An investigation by a copyright attorney, released on February 2, 2017, found that the majority of the alleged plagiarism instances were properly cited and unwarranted examples.
 Out of 61 specific allegations raised by CNN, only 4 were found to have any merit.